Josh-Div/Josh-Div/README.md

 😄 Pronouns: He/Him

-⚡ Fun fact: I once tried to make a microwave into a Playstation 7 just for fun!
+⚡ Fun fact: I once tried to make a microwave into a Playstation 7 just for fun!😆